dentalreferrals/dentalreferrals/source/includes/_referrals.md

 Parameter | Type | Description
 --------- | ---- | ------------
-status | String | One of: `success` or `error` - indicates whether your API request is successful or not. referral_data | JSON Array | A JSON array of referral statuses, each status - a JSON object with the following fields:<br>`referral_urn` - Unique 10-symbol identifier of the referral within Dental Referrals online system.<br>`referral_status` - The current status of this referral in Dental Referrals online system.<br>`referrer_name` - Name of the referring dentist.<br>`referral_reason` - The reason this referral was submitted<br>`referral_files` - an array of URLs to PDF files for this referral.
+status | String | One of: `success` or `error` - indicates whether your API request is successful or not. referral_data | JSON Array | A JSON array of referral statuses, each status - a JSON object with the following fields:<br>`referral_urn` - Unique 10-symbol identifier of the referral within Dental Referrals online system.<br>`referral_status` - The current status of this referral in Dental Referrals online system.<br>`referrer_name` - Name of the referring dentist.<br>`referral_reason` - The reason this referral was submitted.<br>`referral_files` - An array of URLs to PDF files for this referral.